 Very High probability of large fire growth.
 Fires can be fuel and or terrain driven in the absence of wind.
 One hour fuel moistures are predicted to be less than 2%, ten hour fuel moisture less than 4%.
 Live fuels are also extremely dry or fully cured.
-Winds are forecast to be less than 10 mph over the area with the exception of the Trans Pecos which may see winds up to 15 mph.
-This area continues to set new high ERC and KBDI values.
+Winds up to 15 mph are forecast in this area today.
+ERC and KBDI values are at all time highs.
+Some shrub and tree species are experiencing mortality and early leaf senescence due to the prolonged drought conditions.